girlsinc/me-and-my-money-edu/src/pages/course/saving-spending-making-money/the-importance-of-saving/journal-or-post-it.md

 ![Journal or Post it](/assets/img/journal-it.png)
 # JOURNAL OR POST IT

-## Describe how you want to begin immediately to start saving.
-And what your savings goal will be for the year.
+## Do you feel better about the possibility of achieving your goal.
-<sparkle-feed-post assignment-name="Describe how you want to begin immediately to start saving.
-And what your savings goal will be for the year" ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="Do you feel better about the possibility of achieving your goal." ></sparkle-feed-post>